kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     // +optional
     AbsoluteTimeout *Duration `json:"absoluteTimeout,omitempty"`

-    // IdleTimeout defines the idle timeout of the persistent session.
-    // Once the session has been idle for more than the specified
-    // IdleTimeout duration, the session becomes invalid.
-    //
-    // Support: Extended
-    //
-    // +optional
-    IdleTimeout *Duration `json:"idleTimeout,omitempty"`

     // Type defines the type of session persistence such as through
     // the use of a header or cookie.
 Defaults to cookie based session
     // persistence.